MGillin-UoL/CHEM506B-Research-Project/README.md

 ## Usage

-Below is a set of instructions for collecting data using the hardware listed before and the code provided.
+There will soon be a set of instructions for collecting data using the hardware listed before and the code provided.

 ## Authors